 Twitter is the social media platform to reach out to journalists if you’re looking for press coverage for your pet business.

-I’ve found pet businesses are somewhat divided when it comes to using Twitter.
+It’s one of the tasks on my Get Your Pet Business in the Press challenge but I’ve found pet businesses are somewhat divided when it comes to using Twitter.

 Some absolutely love it and use it regularly, others struggle to get to grips with it.